Planning a holiday in Novalja with your dog?

 Where NOT to Go

-Zrće beach is not suitable for dogs due to noise, crowds and unsafe conditions.
+Zrće beach is a party destination and is not suitable for dogs due to noise, crowds and unsafe conditions.

 Quick Summary: Planning a Pet-Friendly Stay in Novalja

-Novalja works well for traveling with a dog, but the experience depends on a few key choices.
+Novalja can work well for traveling with a dog, but the experience depends on choosing the right setup and timing.

-Beaches: use designated dog beaches, or quieter areas outside peak hours where appropriate
+Beaches: use designated dog beaches, or less central areas responsibly outside peak hours where appropriate

-Accommodation: outdoor space, calmer surroundings, and a clearly defined pet policy matter more than simple proximity to the beach
+Accommodation: outdoor space, day-to-day practicality, and a clearly defined pet policy usually matter more than being closest to the beach

-Daily routine: plan walks early and late to avoid heat
+Daily routine: plan walks early and late to avoid heat, noise, and the busiest part of the day

-If you plan around these factors, traveling to Pag with a dog becomes much simpler and more relaxed.
+If you plan around these factors, a holiday on Pag with a dog can feel much easier and more enjoyable.

 FAQ – Traveling to Novalja with a Dog